wheelnext/wheelnext/docs/index.md

 ## What is WheelNext and Why should you participate !?

-WheelNext is an open-source initiative (<https://github.com/wheelnext> & <https://wheelnext.dev/>) aiming to improve the user-experience in the Python Ecosystem, specifically around the scientific computing and machine/deep learning space.
+WheelNext is an open-source initiative (<https://github.com/wheelnext> & <https://wheelnext.dev/>) aiming to improve the user-experience in the Python packaging ecosystem, specifically around the scientific computing and machine/deep learning space.
 Python packaging was unfortunately not designed with the increasingly complex needs these use-cases are demanding in mind.
 We hope to bring changes in Python Packaging standards to better the overall ecosystem.